wiredviews/xperience-page-template-utilities/README.md

 }
 ```

-The filter can be override to allow you to match however you would like and has a signature of:
+The filter can be overridden to allow you to match however you would like.
+It has a signature of:

 ```csharp
 Func<PageTemplateDefinition, PageTemplateFilterContext, string, bool> PageTemplateFilterBy